fetchai/agents-aea/docs/performance_benchmark.md

 ## What is it?

-Benchmark is a set of tools to measure execution time, CPU load, memory usage for Python code.
-It produces text reports and draw charts with results.
+The benchmark module is a set of tools to measure execution time, CPU load and memory usage of the AEA Python code.
+It produces text reports and draws charts to present the results.

 ## How does it work?

+The framework:
-* Framework spawns a dedicated process for each test run to execute function to test.
+* spawns a dedicated process for each test run to execute the function to test.
-* Measure CPU and RAM usage periodically.
+* measures CPU and RAM usage periodically.
-* Waits for function exits or terminates it by timeout.
+* waits for function exits or terminates them by timeout.
-* Repeat it multiple times to get the most accurate results
+* repeats test execution multiple times to get more accurate results.

 ## How to use

-Steps to make a test.
+Steps to run a test:

-* Write a function you d like to test with all arguments you d like to use to parameterize, add some dock strings.
+* Write a function you would like to test with all arguments you would like to parameterise, add some doc strings.
-* Split it on two parts: prepare part and performance part.
-Prepare part will not be measured.
+* Split the function into two parts: prepare part and performance part.
+The prepare part will not be included in the measurement.
 * Add `BenchmarkControl` support, to notify framework to start measurement.
 * Import `TestCli` class,  TestCli().run(function_to_be_tested)
 * Call it from console to get text results.